DanteDeLordran/LordranHolocron/Writerside/topics/Python.md

 # Python

-Python is not my favorite language, in fact I kinda dislike it, but is good for ML, and I do like ML
+Python is not my favorite language, in fact I kinda dislike it and like it at the same time, but is good for ML, and I do like ML

 ## Interesting Python behaviour

-1. Everything in Python is immutable so you can't do something like this
+1. Strings and numbers in Python are immutable so you can't do something like this

     ```Python
     a = 0